luizeduardoraposo/dio-toshiro-shibakita/README.md

-Microservices using Docker and install a Web Server using Apache (httpd)
+Microservices using Docker, install a Web Server using Apache (httpd) and Alpine!